abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 On math
 ===

-Ever since Newton's Principia, the discipline of mathematics is viewed in the somewhat demeaning position of "science and engineering's workhorse" &mdash; only "useful" as a means for helping scientists and engineers to make technological and scientific advancements, i.e., it is viewed as just a tool for solving "practical" problems.
+Ever since Newton's Principia, the discipline of mathematics is viewed in the somewhat demeaning position of "science and engineering's workhorse" --- only "useful" as a means for helping scientists and engineers to make technological and scientific advancements, i.e., it is viewed as just a tool for solving "practical" problems.

 Because of this, mathematicians are in a weird and, I'd say, unique position of always having to defend what they do with respect to its value for *other disciplines*.
 I again stress that this is something that would be considered absurd when it comes to any other discipline.

 People don't expect any return on investment from *physical theories*, e.g., no one bashes a physical theory for having no utilitarian value.

-And bashing philosophical theories for being impractical would be even more absurd. imagine bashing Wittgenstein:
+And bashing philosophical theories for being impractical would be even more absurd --- imagine bashing Wittgenstein, for example:

 > "All too well, but what can you do with the picture theory of language?"
 > "Well, I am told it does have its applications is programming language theory..."